 - Only use up to 10%, guilt-free

 So the first thing we would have to do is check whether we need to pay taxes on that amount.
-For the purpose of this experiment, let’s say this the after-tax amount already.
+For the purpose of this experiment, we will say this is the after-tax amount already.

 I am sure I would not use 100K out of the million.
 There are a few things I would maybe buy for my house.
 But that is maybe 5K top!
 In that particular case, we would maybe end up spending 1% of the total amount.